Sharpened99/turtleMiner/README.md

 # turtleMiner

-A program that makes Turtles make a mineshaft with optional branches.
+A program that makes Turtles mine a mineshaft with optional branches.

 # Features